Archer & Buchanan

-Established in 1982, Cecil Baker + Partners is an architecture firm that offers feasibility studies, programming, design of new structures, adaptive reuse of existing structures, and interior design for commercial projects in Philly.
-The firm has been recognized by The American Institute of Architects, Progressive Architecture, Architectural Record, and the U.S. Department of Housing and Urban Development.
-They have had their work published across the United States, Europe, Japan, and South America.
-Recent awards include Building Excellence Awards from American Builders Quarterly, the Residential Architect Magazine Hall of Fame 2008 Leadership Award, and the Friends of Pennsylvania Commonwealth Gold Award.
-The firm is led by Principal Cecil Baker, who was born and raised in Argentina before coming to the United States in 1959 to attend Williams College, before going on to get his Master of Architecture degree, studying under Louis Kahn at the University of Pennsylvania.
+Established in 1982, Cecil Baker + Partners is an architecture firm that offers feasibility studies, programming, adaptive reuse, and interior design for commercial projects in Philadelphia.
+Its works can be found in different places outside of the United States like Europe, Japan, and South America.
+Recent awards include Building Excellence Awards from American Builders Quarterly and its projects have been featured numerous times in online magazine Curbed Philly.
+The firm is led by Principal Cecil Baker, who was born and raised in Argentina and came to the United States in 1959 to attend Williams College.
+He received his Master of Architecture degree studying under Louis Kahn at the University of Pennsylvania.
 In 2012, Baker was appointed by the Mayor of Philadelphia to serve on the City Planning Commission’s Civic Design Review Committee.
 Baker is also a past board member and vice president of the Philadelphia Chapter of the AIA and has been a regional representative on the national AIA’s Standing Committee on Housing.
-He has taught at the University of Pennsylvania and Drexel University and lectured at other institutions of higher learning.
+He has taught at the University of Pennsylvania and Drexel University and lectured at other institutions.

-Cecil Baker + Partners helped design the Bridgette Mayer Gallery, located at 709 Walnut Street in Philadelphia’s Washington Square.
-Bridgette Mayer wished to enlarge her gallery and position it as the premier venue for contemporary art in Philadelphia.
-The firm incorporated a rear first-floor apartment and a full basement into the new, 3,000-square-foot gallery space.
-The design objective was to create a “white box” field wherein the experience of observing art is unencumbered by architectural gestures.
+Cecil Baker + Partners helped design the Bridgette Mayer Gallery, located at 709 Walnut Street on Philadelphia’s Washington Square.
+Bridgette Mayer wanted to expand her gallery as the premier venue for contemporary art in Philadelphia.
+The firm incorporated a rear first-floor apartment and a full basement into the new, 3,000-square foot gallery space.
+The design objective was to create a “white box” field so guests can enjoy the artworks without being distracted by the architecture of the space.
 The basement floor at the Bridgette Mayer Gallery was converted into administrative offices and a sales center, with adjacent service and storage spaces.
 Through sensitive planning and thoughtful choice of materials, Cecil Baker + Partners designed a series of interlocking, fluid spaces that are defined by simple shapes and quiet detailing.